ldoctori/kuber-hello-world-pipeline/README.md

 # kuber-hello-world-pipeline
-first pipeline to deploy app in k8s
+first pipeline to deploy an app in k8s